2022 Connecticut Senate election: District 7

 Republican incumbent John Kissel was reelected to a 16th term after defeating Democratic candidate Cynthia Mangini.
 Kissel was also nominated by the Independent Party, while Mangini was also nominated by the Working Families Party.
-Kissel has represented the 7th District since 1993.
+Kissel had represented the 7th District since 1993.

 District 8

 Republican candidate Lisa Seminara was elected after defeating Democratic candidate Paul Honig.
-Seminara was also nominatd by the Independent Party.
-This seat was previously held by Kevin Witkos since 2009.
+Seminara was also nominated by the Independent Party.
+This seat was previously held by Republican Kevin Witkos since 2009.

 District 9

-Democratic incumbent Matt Lesser was reelected to a 3rd term after defeating Republican candidate Lisa Marotta.
+Democratic incumbent Matt Lesser was reelected to a third term after defeating Republican candidate Lisa Marotta.
 Lesser was nominated by both the Working Families Party and the Independent Party.
-He has represented the 9th District since 2019.
+He had represented the 9th District since 2019.

 District 10

-Democratic incumbent Gary Winfield was reelectd to a 4th term after defeating Republican candidate John Carlson.
+Democratic incumbent Gary Winfield was reelected to a fourth term after defeating Republican candidate John Carlson.
 Winfield was also nominated by the Working Families Party, while Carlson was nominated by the Independent Party.
-Winfield has represented the 10th District since 2017.
+Winfield had represented the 10th District since 2017.

 District 11

-Democratic incumbent and President pro tempore Martin Looney was reelected to a 16th term after defeating Republican candidate Steve Orosco.
-Looney has represented the 11th District since 1993.
+Democratic incumbent and Senate President Pro Tempore Martin Looney was reelected to a 16th term after defeating Republican candidate Steve Orosco.
+Looney had represented the 11th District since 1993.

 District 12

-Democratic incumbent Christine Cohen was reelected to a 3rd term after defeating Republican candidate Paul Crisci.
+Democratic incumbent Christine Cohen was reelected to a third term after defeating Republican candidate Paul Crisci.
 Cohen was also nominated by both the Independent Party and the Working Families Party.
-She has represented the 12th District since 2019.
+She had represented the 12th District since 2019.

 District 13

 Democratic candidate Jan Hochadel was elected after defeating Republican candidate Joseph Vollano.
 Hochadel was also nominated by the Working Families Party, while Vollano was nominated by the Independent Party.
-This seat was previous held by Mary Abrams since 2019.
+This seat was previous held by Democrat Mary Abrams since 2019.

 District 14

-Democratic incumbent James Maroney was reelected to a 3rd term after defeating Republican candidate Kim-Marie Mullin.
+Democratic incumbent James Maroney was reelected to a third term after defeating Republican candidate Kim-Marie Mullin.
 Maroney was also nominated by the Independent Party.
-Maroney has represented the 14th District since 2019.
+Maroney had represented the 14th District since 2019.

 District 15

-Democratic incumbent Joan Hartley was reelected to a 12th term after running unnopposed.
+Democratic incumbent Joan Hartley was reelected to a 12th term after running unopposed.
 Hartley was also nominated by the Independent Party.
-She has represented the 15th District since 2001.
+She had represented the 15th District since 2001.

 District 16

-Republican incumbent Rob Sampson was reelected to a 3rd term after defeating Democratic candidate Christopher Robertson.
+Republican incumbent Rob Sampson was reelected to a third term after defeating Democratic candidate Christopher Robertson.
 Sampson was also nominated by the Independent Party.
-Sampson has represented the 16th District since 2019.
+Sampson had represented the 16th District since 2019.

 District 17

-Democratic incumbent Jorge Cabrera was reelected to a 2nd term after defeating Republican candidate Kathy Hoyt.
+Democratic incumbent Jorge Cabrera was reelected to a second term after defeating Republican candidate Kathy Hoyt.
 Cabrera was also nominated by both the Independent Party and the Working Families Party.
-He has represented the 17th District since 2021.
+He had represented the 17th District since 2021.

 District 18

-Republican incumbent Heather Somers was reelected to a 4th term after defeating Democratic candidate Farouk Rajab.
+Republican incumbent Heather Somers was reelected to a fourth term after defeating Democratic candidate Farouk Rajab.
 Somers was also nominated by the Independent Party, while Rajab was nominated by the Working Families Party.
-Somers has represented the 18th District since 2017.
+Somers had represented the 18th District since 2017.

 District 19

-Democratic incumbent Cathy Osten was reelected to a 6th term after defeating Republican candidate Pietro Camardello.
+Democratic incumbent Cathy Osten was reelected to a sixth term after defeating Republican candidate Pietro Camardello.
 Osten was also nominated by both the Independent Party and the Working Families Party.
-She has represented the 19th District since 2013.
+She had represented the 19th District since 2013.